 |

-- Objects, Texture related to Architecture and Build environment Visualizing three-dimensional objects from two-dimensional drawings.
+- Objects, Texture related to Architecture and Build environment Visualising three-dimensional objects from two-dimensional drawings.

 - Three-dimensional- perception: Understanding and appreciation of scale and proportions of objects, building forms and elements, colour texture harmony and contrast Design and drawing of geometrical or abstract shapes and patterns in pencil.